kewne/kewne.github.com/_posts/2021-12-08-REST_style_for_apis.md

 to set up the toolchain for it);
 by contrast, the hypermedia API requires only a dependency on a library that uses the correct media type.

+In summary, what this means is that media types that allow for HATEOAS provide a built-in mechanism for navigation that **you** don't have to build;
+this may not lower the majority of the engineering cost of developing an API client but it does reduce it a bit: over time, these small improvements can accumulate into a significant difference.

+## REST isn't just the Uniform Interface

+What I've described is just a limitation in one of the aspects of the REST architectural style: the Uniform Interface.
+However, REST also outlines other constraints in order to provide additional benefits like cacheability, which means that you still get those.

+# Conclusion

+In this post, I've outlined some limitations I've identified from my work designing REST APIs, as well as what I think that could mean for the REST architectural style as applied to APIs.
+While APIs may never reap the full benefits (at least compared to "regular" websites), they still get most of them.